codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/codecov-testing.md

 title: "Codecov Coverage Reports"
 description: "How to forward coverage reports to Codecov"
 group: example-catalog
+sub_group: ci-examples
 toc: true
 ---

-[Codecov account](https://codecov.io/) is a code analysis tool with which users can group, merge, archive, and compare coverage reports.
+[Codecov account](https://codecov.io/){:target="\_blank"} is a code analysis tool with which users can group, merge, archive, and compare coverage reports.
 Code coverage describes which lines of code were executed by the test suite and which ones were not.
 However, this is not to be confused with a testing tool.

 Analysis reports displayed within the Codecov dashboard:
 {% include image.html